Joedir7-lab/SOC-Analyist-/README.md

 # SOC-Analyist-career path

-## Whatis the name of the career path?
+## What is the name of the career path?
 Security Operations Center analyist

 ## What are the main responsibilities for someone in this role?